Skip to main content

 filter MATCHED

-Symbol ^ is from the NOT operator in regex and we need to group excluded events into ().
+The symbol ^ is just like the NOT operator in regex and we need to group excluded events into ().

 We can narrow user behavior further to situations where searching directly led to starting to watch a movie within 2 minutes with no more than 5 events in between: